software-students-fall2022/containerized-app-exercise-team2/README.md

 2. Flask login is used for access, thus in order to access the functionalities of the app, an account must be created after running the project.

 ## Run the Project
+1. The current port that the containers use for the app is 5000.
+Verify that no other app is running on that port before running the project.
-1. At the root folder of the project run using the command
+2. At the root folder of the project run using the command
 ```
 docker compose up
 ```